 In residential job make sure they do a Manual “J” load calculation for equipment sizing and a Manual “D” for sizing duct work.
 For commercial, they should do a Manual “N” load calculation.
 This is very important.
 A properly sized system will save you money over the long term so make sure to get an HVAC contractor who does load calculations.

 Quality of workmanship should be at the top of the list for selecting a contractor.
 Many people select a contractor based on price and this can be harmful to them for the future.
 Cheap prices can equal cheap service, which means more money spent on repairs as time goes on.
-A good quality job for HVAC installation and repairs can save you lots of money in energy costs in the future.
+A quality job for HVAC installation and repairs can save you money in energy costs.

 Third Party Referral Services with Service Reviews

 Other resources for finding a good HVAC contractor include using a service like Angie’s List.
 Angie’s List has lists of contractors from various trades including HVAC and their ratings by actual customers

 Make it easy on yourself and use all available resources in finding a good HVAC contractor.
 Finding a good contractor can be beneficial for many reasons.
-It can save you money in the long run, will save you the hassle of scheduling and paying for future repairs, and even establish rapport.
-If you have a relationship with a good HVAC company, they may put you at the top of the list when you call with an issue.
+It can save you money in the long run.
+It will also will save you the hassle of scheduling and paying for future repairs, and even establish rapport.
+If you have a relationship with a good HVAC company, they may put you at the top of the list when you call.
 Regular customers usually get priority.
 If you have any other suggestions don’t hesitate to email these suggestions to High Performance HVAC using our contact page.

 Around the Clock Service if Needed | Finding a Good HVAC Company

 You want to make sure the HVAC contractor you choose has an on-call service after hours.
 Many companies do this but beware of inflated rates outside of normal work hours.
-Many HVAC companies have a limited number of technicians and running on-call can be difficult, so to limit the calls they may charge extra.
+Many HVAC companies have a limited number of technicians.
+Running on-call service and repair can be difficult, so to limit the calls they may charge extra.